 The FTC has also ordered BetterHelp to:

 - Get consent before sharing personal information with some third parties (for any purpose).

-- Implement a privacy programme to help safeguard user data.
+- Implement a privacy program to help safeguard user data.

 - Require third parties to delete data received from BetterHelp.

 - Implement a retention schedule for systematically deleting personal information.